 - You can keep them in the freezer and eat them straight from the freezer

-- 210g / 1¼ cup chocolate chips , or the same volume of chocolate from a bar.
-I like to use semi-sweet chocolate
+- 1¼ cup (210 grams) chocolate chips , or the same weight of chocolate from a bar

 - 2 tablespoons nut butter or sesame seed butter , cashew butter yields the most neutral taste, but almond butter, peanut butter or tahini all work well too